codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/secrets-store.md

 ## Prerequisites (for Kubernetes secret store)

 - You need to have your Kubernetes cluster [connected to Codefresh]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/).
-(this is only for Kubernetes type secret store, for runtime-kubernetes [hybrid clusters], this is not required)
+(this is only for Kubernetes type secret store, for runtime-kubernetes [hybrid installation], this is not required)

 ## Create a Secret